ExpediaGroup/graphql-kotlin/website/docs/schema-generator/writing-schemas/interfaces.md

 id: interfaces
 title: Interfaces
 ---
-Any Kotlin interfaces will be mapped to a GraphQL interface.
+Kotlin interfaces, abstract and sealed classes will be mapped to a GraphQL interface.
 Due to the GraphQL distinction between interface and a [union type](./unions.md), Kotlin interfaces need to specify at least one common field (property or a function).

-Abstract and sealed classes will also be converted to a GraphQL interface.
+Superclasses and interfaces can be excluded from the schema by marking them with `@GraphQLIgnore` annotation or by providing custom filtering logic in a custom schema generator hook.

 :::note
 [The GraphQL spec](http://spec.graphql.org/June2018/#sec-Interfaces) does not allow interfaces to be used as input.